-Article Order Number Protective window cartridge 825-010-002 Protective window (diameter 15 mm; thickness (1,5 mm) 825-010-006 Maintenance hatch with Ethernet port 825-010-007
+Article Order Number Protective window cartridge 825-010-002 Protective window (Diameter 15 mm; thickness.
+1,5 mm) 825-010-006 Maintenance hatch with Ethernet port 825-010-007

-14.4 Maintenance of the protective window
+14.4 Maintenance of the Protective Window

-To protect against contamination, the FPM is supplied with a protective window in the beam path.
-The protective window is a wear part and can be replaced if necessary.
+To protect against contamination, the FPM is supplied with a protective glass in the beam path.
+The protective glass is a wearing part and can be replaced if necessary.

-Slight soiling of the protective window can be carefully removed when cooled down.
-In case of heavy, non-removable contamination or damage, the protective window must be replaced with a new one.
-Either only the protective window or the protective window cartridge including the protective window can be replaced.
+Slight soiling of the protective glass can be carefully removed when cooled down.
+In case of heavy, non-removable contamination or damage, the protective glass must be replaced by a new one.
+Either only the protective glass or the protective glass cartridge including the protective glass can be replaced.